alexwlchan/alexwlchan.net/src/_til/2024/2024-05-16-how-to-do-exclusive-file-write-in-swift.md

 How can I do the same in Swift?

-Let's start with a simple Swift script that runs the current date to a file:
+Let's start with a simple Swift script that writes the current date to a file:

 ```swift
 import Foundation